How To Use Distraction Techniques To Help You Cope With Your CRPS or Persistent Pain

 What Are Distraction Techniques?

 Persistent pain affects approximately 10 million people in the UK every day.
 On average people, mainly females in the UK take 55 days per year off work sick all due to chronic pain.
-This is a huge number of sick days.
-So what can we do to help those of us in chronic pain, that does not involve medication?
-Read on to find out…
+So, what can we do to help those of us in chronic pain, that does not involve medication?
+Read on to find out how to use distraction techniques to help you cope with your complex regional pain syndrome or persistent pain.

 The Children’s Hospital of Pittsburgh website say that: